-- 2. Define the Group Name, Read View Name, Write View Name, and Notify View Name fields. - 3.
-Select a security model from the Security Model list. - 4.
-Click Apply The SNMP groups are defined, and the device is updated.
+2. Define the Group Name, Read View Name, Write View Name, and Notify View Name fields.

+3. Select a security model from the Security Model list.

 To delete a Group Name from the SNMP Group Table Page List:

 - 1. Select a Group Name. - 2.
 Click Delete .
 The Group Name is deleted, and the device is updated.